utsav0/daily-dev-tips/src/pages/posts/css-aspect-ratio-its-finally-here.md

 aspect-ratio: width / height;
 ```

-Alternatively you have some CSS basics like:
+Alternatively, you have some CSS basics like:

 ```css
 aspect-ratio: inherit;